73/79 512 36

 5th Battalion Royal Norfolk Regiment Service Number 5775032

-Nick Gotts confirms that Stanley is his uncle, and from Nick’s father learned that Stanley was captured by the Japanese and died, probably because of dysentery.
+Nick Gotts confirms that Stanley is his uncle, and from Nick’s father learned that Stanley was captured by the Japanese and died, possibly because of dysentery.
+A record of his death has now been found which shows he died of typhus.

 Stanley was born in 1921 to Matthew 489 and Elizabeth Myhill.
-He is recorded as a Prisoner of War in Singapore, and is buried in Kranji cemetery there.
+He is recorded as a Prisoner of War in Singapore, and is buried in Kranji cemetery in the North of the island.

-He would have been part of the 4,5,6th Territorial Battalions in the 18th Division defending Singapore against the Japanese invasion.
+He was part of the 4,5,6th Territorial Battalions in the 18th Division defending Singapore against the Japanese invasion.
 The Japanese invaded Singapore itself from 9th Feb 1942, and the British surrendered in 15th Feb.
-Stanley was part of 50,000 British troops made prisoners of war.
-3000 civilians were held in Changi Prison which was designed to hold 600 in the Garrison, and 50,000 troops were held in the British Selarang Barracks, built for 800 men.
-Stanley died 8 days later.
+Stanley was part of 50,000 British and Empire troops made prisoners of war.